 Weekend Lodge Use: Reservations for day and overnight use of the Lodge are available for Scout troops, non-profit groups and community organizations.

-- Weekend Day Lodge Use: $200 per day or any part of a day.
-No tour or wagon ride.
+- Weekend Day Lodge Use: No tour or wagon ride.
 For information contact the Alice Ferguson Foundation at 301-292-5665.

 Hard Bargain Amphitheater